Compatibility After Effects Please check exact version compatibility under the "COMPATIBILITY" tab below

 - They can have their appearance copied and pasted to another limb

 - They can automatically rotate hand and feet layers along with the limb (or not)

 Once you're animating, the dynamic controls for posing and movement are in a class of their own.
-FK to IK, hand and foot rotation, which direction the limb bends… can all be smoothly animated or blended from one state to another.
+FK to IK, hand and foot rotation, which direction the limb bends… can all be smoothly animated from one state to another.
 Limber also has an anti-pop property to dynamically smooth out pops and blips and make animating walk cycles quicker and easier.